 First and Second Rite of Reconciliation may be celebrated.
-Face coverings must be worn indoors if a distance of 1.5m cannot be maintained.
+All hygiene and distancing measures must be met at all times.
+Fitted face coverings must be worn indoors.

 Record keeping is not mandatory if confidentiality is required and people are present for no more than 15 minutes.
 NOTE: This applies also to the Sacrament of Reconciliation.